bitcoin-dev-project/bitcoiner-intro-to-rust/18_decoding_legacy_transaction.md

-# Finalizing Decoding A Legacy Transaction
+# Decoding A Legacy Transaction

-So we have two fields left for decoding a pre-segwit transaction:
+So we have two fields left for decoding a legacy transaction:
 1. Lock Time
 2. Transaction ID

 The lock time field is fairly straightforward.
 It's 4 bytes which we'll interpret as a `u32` integer.
-We won't go into too much detail about this field represents.
+We won't go into too much detail about what this field represents.
 There's a [good explanation](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch06_transactions.adoc#lock-time) in Mastering Bitcoin.

 The final field we'll want to decode and display to the user is the transaction ID.
 This one is interesting because it's not actually contained in the raw transaction, but is instead *calculated* based on the raw transaction fields.
 A great overview of how this works can be found on [Learn Me A Bitcoin](https://learnmeabitcoin.com/technical/transaction/input/txid/).
-The basic idea is that the ID is calculated by *hashing* all of the transaction data.
+The basic idea is that the ID is calculated by *hashing* the transaction data.
 More specifically:
 1. For legacy transactions you hash all of the transaction data twice using the SHA256 algorithm.
 2. For segwit transactions you hash all of the transaction data twice excluding the marker, flag, witness fields.

 For more information on hashing and what it's all about, check out this explanation from [Learn Me A Bitcoin](https://learnmeabitcoin.com/technical/cryptography/hash-function/#hash256)

 We'll start by creating a new method `hash_raw_transaction` with the following function signature: `fn hash_raw_transaction(bytes: &[u8]) -> [u8; 32]`.
 We'll take a slice reference as an argument and then return an array of 32 bytes.
-The sha256 algorithm always returns a 32 byte hash so we know we can always know what the size will be at compile time.
+The `sha256` algorithm always returns a 32 byte hash so we can always know what the size will be at compile time.

 Next, we'll want to use an external library to help us execute the sha256 algorithm.
 We'll leverage this [popular crate](https://docs.rs/sha2/latest/sha2/).